Suvink/IS1109-Inclass-Assignment/src/questions/short_questions.md

 ## Q3: There are 3 types of web applications.
 Static Web Applications, Dynamic Web Applications and Single Page applications.
 Explain each of them briefly.

-Static Web Applications: Static web pages are the webpages which has only static elements.
+Static Web Applications: Static webpages mean the websites which the server side rendering is not required.
+These webapps consists of HTML,CSS,JS.
+And those are built frameworks and libraries such as React , Vue, Angular.

 Dynamic Web Applications: Dynamic webpages are the opposite of static webpages.
-It consists of moving elements such as hovers.
 We can use JS, CSS to make these kind of webpages.